dreaminalife/Mantella/FEATURES_README.md

 {conversation_summaries}
 ```

 That **splits** who someone is from what they remember into two distant prompt regions.
-With several NPCs, the model sees every bio first, then every memory afterward — easy to mix up which summary belongs to which person, or to treat “background” and “memory” as unrelated piles.
+With several NPCs, the model sees every bio first, then every memory afterward.

+In practice, lots of coherence issues are noticed, including context leaking (NPC A talks about NPC B's past memories although NPC A should've never known anything about it), easily mixing up which summary belongs to which person, or treating “background” and “memory” as unrelated piles.

 `{bios_and_summaries}` keeps each NPC's identity and history **in one place**.

-That usually improves coherence (tone, relationships, and past events stay attached to the right speaker) and reduces the LLM confusing or cross-wiring characters.
+After repeated experiments, it greatly improves coherence (tone, relationships, and past events stay attached to the right speaker) and reduces the LLM confusing or cross-wiring characters.

 | Approach | Layout | Typical issue |
 |----------|--------|----------------|